 Chorus and the local fibre companies are required to provide the same access to their networks, and charge the same, to Spark and any other broadband retailer (these line charges, which are set by law, make up about half the cost of a typical fixed broadband plan).
 They are also responsible for installing fibre into a home or business when a customer places an order with Spark.

 Spark transmits data, content and voice traffic to and from end users, across our own core data network around New Zealand and via international internet cables to places right around the world.
-We are an investor in some of those international cables – the Southern Cross Cable system that connects New Zealand with Australia and the United States, and the new Tasman Global Access cable being constructed to add another international link to Australia.
+We are an investor in some of those international cables – the Southern Cross Cable system that connects New Zealand with Australia and the United States, and the Tasman Global Access cable between NZ and Australia.

 Telecommunications is a regulated industry sector in New Zealand, with the Commerce Commission overseeing the industry.
 As part of this regulation, telecommunications companies are required to pay an annual Telecommunications Development Levy, which is used to pay improve New Zealand's telecommunications infrastructure (especially in rural areas which are economically challenging to service).
 The current levy is $50 million annually, of which Spark’s share is approximately $19 million.

 Rapid advances in technology are driving transformational changes as our products and services become increasingly important in the daily lives and businesses of New Zealanders.
 These advances have seen the telecommunications industry collectively investing $1.6 billion each year on average to deliver new services and network technology to New Zealanders.
 At the same time, fierce competition is delivering more value to consumers at lower prices, meaning New Zealand is now in the enviable position of having world-class networks and services, at below OECD average prices, for both fixed and mobile communications.